-Provide a bedside table with all the essentials
+Provide a bedside table with essentials

 Guests may be careless with water glasses, so choose something low maintenance, such as a painted finish or glass top.
 As well, try to find one with a drawer for extra storage and large enough to be fully functional.